ochotonida/trofers/README.md

 # Trofers [![CurseForge](http://cf.way2muchnoise.eu/full_482265_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/trofers) [![](https://discordapp.com/api/guilds/298798089068609537/widget.png?style=shield)](https://discord.gg/87pXJadaRr)

-*This README explains the data pack format for Trofers.
+⚠️ *This README explains the data pack format for Trofers.
 The data pack format and this README can be subject to change between Minecraft updates.
 If you're using an older Minecraft version, make sure you're reading this README on the branch for that version.*

+*The 1.20.1 version of this README can be found [here](https://github.com/ochotonida/trofers/blob/1.20.1/README.md).*

 ---